bbopt/NOMAD.jl/docs/src/index.md

 `success` is a *Bool* that should be set to `false` if the evaluation failed. `count_eval` is a *Bool* that should be equal to `true` if the black box evaluation counting has to be incremented.

-Then an object of type *parameters* has to be created, it will contain options for the optimization.
-It is needed to define at the initial point `x0` and the types of the outputs contained in `bb_outputs`.
+Then an object of type *nomadParameters* has to be created, it will contain options for the optimization.
+The arguments of its constructor are the initial point `x0` and the types of the outputs contained in `bb_outputs`.

     param = nomadParameters([3,3],["OBJ","EB"])
     param.lower_bound = [-5,-5]